This document is for Next.js versions 9.3 and up. If you’re using older versions of Next.js, refer to our previous documentation.

 export default Post

-is useful if your app has a very large number of static pages that depend on data (think: a very large e-commerce site).
+fallback: true useful?fallback: true is useful if your app has a very large number of static pages that depend on data (think: a very large e-commerce site).
 You want to pre-render all product pages, but then your builds would take forever.

-finishes and the page will be rendered with the requested data.
+Instead, you may statically generate a small subset of pages and use fallback: true for the rest.
+When someone requests a page that’s not generated yet, the user will see the page with a loading indicator.
+Shortly after, getStaticProps finishes and the page will be rendered with the requested data.
 From now on, everyone who requests the same page will get the statically pre-rendered page.

 This ensures that users always have a fast experience while preserving fast builds and the benefits of Static Generation.

-if you’re statically pre-rendering pages that use dynamic routes.
+getStaticPaths?You should use getStaticPaths if you’re statically pre-rendering pages that use dynamic routes.

-For TypeScript, you can use the GetStaticPaths
+GetStaticPathsFor TypeScript, you can use the GetStaticPaths type from next:

 import { GetStaticPaths } from 'next'